ScalaSMT: Satisfiability Modulo Theory in Scala

 We use our ScalaSMT abstract SMT-solver in our static analysis tool Skink.

-ScalaSMT was orginally forked off Scala SMTLIB (thanks Regis Blanc) in September 2015, but has since evolved to a brand new and redesigned library.
+ScalaSMT was orginally forked off Scala SMTLIB (thanks Regis Blanc) in September 2015, but has since evolved to a brand new and redesigned library (including parsing, interaction with the solvers).

 - 2.0.2 Update documentation and Wiki